ryanknauer/CPSC448/README.md

 ## Learning Goals

-* Understand the high + mid level intuition behind the emotion recogntion models that would be used in this application
+* Understand the high + mid level intuition behind the emotion recognition models that would be used in this application
-* Gain hands on application experience using open source models for facial recognition and emotion recogniton
+* Gain hands on application experience using open source models for facial recognition and emotion recognition
 * Learn to fine tune and improve available tools to solve a specific, real world problem
 * Gain experience using tensorflow
 * Understand workings behind more advanced models used in industry such as Long Short Term Memory